 Everyone at Northwick Manor Primary was encouraged to raise awareness and seek sponsorship for the Sports Relief charity.
-Our challenge was to walk collectively the equivalent miles from Worcester to New York.
+Our challenge was to walk collectively the equivalent number of miles from Worcester to New York.

 The weather was very kind to us and during the course of a week everyone, went out daily, and walked around the playgrounds and fields.